petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

     az vm update -g myResourceGroup -n myVmName --license-type NONE
    ```
 > [!NOTE]
-> This is not possible for the SUSE offerings "+ Patching", they can only be moved back to "SLES"
+> This is not possible for the SUSE offerings "+ Patching", they can only be moved back to "SLES".
 ---

 ## Convert BYOS to PAYG